sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - excel/7600 - excel-reference.md

 - Configure extractions for a document type, either by authoring an extraction configuration using Sensible, or by using Sensible's [open-source configuration library](https://app.sensible.so/library) for common document types.

-- Run an extraction on a target document that belongs to your configured document type using the [Sensible app](https://app.sensible.so/quick-extraction) (single-document conversion) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint) (multiple document extraction).
+- Run an extraction on a target document that's in your configured document type using the [Sensible app](https://app.sensible.so/quick-extraction) (single-document conversion) or the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint) (multiple document extraction).